zoinho/flyboard/wp-content/plugins/wp-google-maps/readme.txt

 == Upgrade Notice ==

+= 6.1.5 =
+We no longer support timthumb and we have opted to remove it from WP Google Maps.
+Please update to 6.1.5 to ensure the removal of the timthumb script.

 = 6.0.27 =
 Please upgrade your version of WP Google Maps to version 6.0.27 as it includes multiple security improvements.

 == Changelog ==

+= 6.1.5 - 2015-03-16 - High priority =
+* Timthumb removed
+* New support page added
+* You can now restrict your store locator search by a specific country
+* Bug fix in map editor
+* SSL bug fix
+* Usability improvements when right clicking to add a marker on the map.
+* Russian, Lithuanian and Portuguese translations added

+= 6.1.4 2015-02-13 Medium priority =
+* Safari bug fix
+* Fixed issues with map markers containing addresses with single quotes
+* You can now set the max zoom of your google map
+* Translation file updated

+= 6.1.3 2015-01-29 Medium priority =
+* IIS server error fix
+* Small map bug fixes
+* Brazilian portuguese language file updated
+* Activation error fixes

+= 6.1.2 2015-01-19 Low priority =
+* Code improvements (PHP warnings)
+* New languages added
+* Tested in WordPress 4.1

+= 6.1.1 2014-12-19 Low priority =
+* Translation file updates
+* Code improvements

+= 6.1.0 2014-12-17 Medium priority =
+* Added an alternative method to pull the marker data

 = 6.0.31 2014-11-28 Low priority =
 * Fixed a category bug